 A LOT of hype accompanies any literature written to guide one to South Carolina's highest waterfall.
 Reportedly over 400' in height, it's understandably a major draw for visitors to the Upstate.
-Also, the fact that the trailhead is along busy US-276 near equally busy Caesar's Head State Park and that its only a 2-mile easy to moderate one-way hike means many, many people see the falls every year.
-Combined, the hype and the busyness had effectively kept Raven Cliff Falls off of my radar thus far.
-I had caught the wildflower bug this spring however and needed a quick, nearby hike where I might have a good chance of finding some.
+Also the fact that the trailhead is along busy US-276, near equally busy Caesar's Head State Park, and that it's only a 2-mile easy to moderate one-way hike means many, many people see the falls every year.
+Combined, the hype and the busyness had effectively kept Raven Cliff Falls off of my radar.
+I had caught the wildflower bug this spring, however, and needed a quick, nearby hike where I might have a good chance of finding some.
 Common sense told me that going to Raven Cliff on a sunny, spring Saturday might not be the most enjoyable experience but I figured between the flowers and the falls I could probably tolerate the crowds.
 Come on along and see what I found...

 Hike Length: 4.6 miles Hike Duration: 1:30

 Total Vertical Gain: 500' Avg.
 Elevation Gain / Mile: 109'

 Trails Used (blaze color): Raven Cliff Falls/Foothills Trail (red)